recoilme/pudge/README.md

 * Performance is comparable to hash tables
 * Ability to get the data in sorted order, which enables additional operations like range scan
 * Select with limit/offset/from key/with ordering
-* No concurrency modifications/ safe for use in goroutines
+* Safe for use in goroutines
 * Very short and simple codebase

 **Usage**